clearcare/policies/source/sections/01-introduction.md

 # 1. Introduction

-Cloudticity, LLC ("Cloudticity") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Customers.
+Cloudticity, LLC. ("Cloudticity") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Customers.
 As providers of compliant, hosted infrastructure used by health technology vendors, developers, designers, agencies, custom development shops, and enterprises, Cloudticity strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
 The following documents address core policies used by Cloudticity to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for Cloudticity Customers.

 Cloudticity provides secure and compliant cloud-based software.
 This hosted software falls into two broad categories: 1) **Platform as a Service (PaaS)** and 2) **Platform Add-ons**.
 These Categories are cited throughout polices as Customers in each category inherit different policies, procedures, and obligations from Cloudticity.